euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 There are algorithms that use **Adaptive Learning** that decreases or increases the learning rate according to the obtained results of each epoch.

-- Minibatch Size
+### Minibatch Size

+This parameter impacts in speed and the number of iterations.
+There are two ways of backpro

-- Number of Epochs
+### Number of Epochs

 ## Model Hyperparameters